 - A. Low voltage momentary pushbutton switches in 1, 2, 3, 4, 5 and 8 button configuration.
 Wall switches shall include the following features: - 1.
-Two-way infrared (IR) transceiver for use with personal and configuration remote controls. - 2.
 Removable buttons for field replacement with engraved buttons and/or alternate color buttons.
-Button replacement may be completed without removing the switch from the wall. - 3.
-Configuration LED on each switch that blinks to indicate data transmission. - 4.
+Button replacement may be completed without removing the switch from the wall. - 2.
+Configuration LED on each switch that blinks to indicate data transmission. - 3.
 Load/Scene Status LED on each switch button with the following characteristics: - a.
 Bi-level LED - b.
 Dim locator level indicates power to switch - c.
-Bright status level indicates that load or scene is active - 5.
-Dimming switches shall include seven bi-level LEDs to indicate load levels using 14 steps. - 6.
-Programmable control functionality including: - a.
-Button priority may be configured to any BACnet priority level, from 1-16, corresponding to networked operation allowing local actions to utilize life safety priority - Scene patterns may be saved to any button other than dimming rockers.
-Once set, buttons may be digitally locked to prevent overwriting of the preset levels. - 7.
+Bright status level indicates that load or scene is active - 4.
+Dimming switches shall include seven bi-level LEDs to indicate load levels using 14 steps.

+- 5. Programmable control functionality including: - Button priority may be configured to any BACnet priority level, from 1-16, corresponding to networked operation allowing local actions to utilize life safety priority - Scene patterns may be saved to any button other than dimming rockers.
+Once set, buttons may be digitally locked to prevent overwriting of the preset levels. - 6.
 All digital parameter data programmed into an individual wall switch shall be retained in non-volatile FLASH memory within the wall switch itself.
-Memory shall have an expected life of no less than 10 years.

-- B. BACnet object information shall be available for the following objects: - Button state - 2.
-Switch lock control - 3.
-Switch lock status - C. Two RJ-45 ports for connection to DLM local network. - D. Multiple digital wall switches may be installed in a room by simply connecting them to the free topology DLM local network.
-No additional configuration shall be required to achieve multi-way switching. - E. The following switch attributes may be changed or selected using a wireless configuration tool: - 1.
+Memory shall have an expected life of no less than 10 years. - B. Two RJ-45 ports for connection to DLM local network. - C. Multiple digital wall switches may be installed in a room by simply connecting them to the free topology DLM local network.
+No additional configuration shall be required to achieve multi-way switching. - D. The following switch attributes may be changed or selected using a wireless configuration tool: - 1.
 Load and Scene button function may be reconfigured for individual buttons (from Load to Scene, and vice versa). - 2.
 Individual button function may be configured to Toggle, On only or Off only. - 3.
 Individual scenes may be locked to prevent unauthorized change. - 4.
 Fade Up and Fade Down times for individual scenes may be adjusted from 0 seconds to 18 hours. - 5.
 Ramp rate may be adjusted for each dimmer switch. - 6.
-Switch buttons may be bound to any load on a room controller and are not load type dependent; each button may be bound to multiple loads. - F. WattStopper product numbers: LMSW-101, LMSW-102, LMSW-103, LMSW-104, LMSW-105, LMSW-108, LMDM-101.
+Switch buttons may be bound to any load on a room controller and are not load type dependent; each button may be bound to multiple loads. - E. WattStopper product numbers: LMSW-101, LMSW-102, LMSW-103, LMSW-104, LMSW-105, LMSW-108, LMDM-101.
 Available in white, light almond, ivory, grey, red and black; compatible with wall plates with decorator opening.